doctrine/orm/docs/en/cookbook/working-with-datetime.rst

 Default Timezone Gotcha
 ~~~~~~~~~~~~~~~~~~~~~~~

 By default Doctrine assumes that you are working with a default timezone.
-Each DateTime instance that
+Each DateTimeInterface instance that
 is created by Doctrine will be assigned the timezone that is currently the default, either through
 the ``date.timezone`` ini setting or by calling ``date_default_timezone_set()``.